Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Preliminary

 In practice, prior knowledge of instrument validity is often not available.
-Nevertheless, the causal effect can still be identified and estimated from data under the majority rule that more than 50\% of the candidate IVs are valid.
-In this case, among the Wald ratios constructed using individual candidate IVs, more than 50\% are equal to the true causal effect $\beta^*$.
-As a result, $\beta^*$ can be identified as the median of these Wald ratios \citep[e.g.][] {Han2008, Bowden2016}.
-The majority rule may be relaxed to the so-called plurality rule, which assumes that the largest group of invalid instruments with the same Wald ratio is smaller than the group of valid instruments, whose Wald ratio equals the true causal effect.
-In this case, the mode of the Wald ratios constructed using individual candidate IVs corresponds to the true causal effect \citep[e.g.][] {Guo2018, Windmeijer2019b}.
+Nevertheless, the causal effect can still be identified and estimated from data under the plurality rule, which assumes that the largest group of invalid instruments with the same Wald ratio is smaller than the group of valid instruments, whose Wald ratio equals the true causal effect.
+In this case, the mode of the Wald ratios constructed using individual candidate instruments corresponds to the true causal effect \citep[e.g.][] {Guo2018, Windmeijer2019b}.